senocular/senocular.github.com/articles/js_history_of_decorators.md

 The first iteration of decorators was the simplest and, currently, is still the most widely used.
 You'll see this implementation, or a variation of it, in [TypeScript](https://www.typescriptlang.org/) and used by libraries like [MobX](https://mobx.js.org/).

 Legacy decorators have the simplest implementation.
 They use normal JavaScript functions as decorators and are able to decorate both classes and the members defined within them.
 Class decorators simply wrap the class in a function while method and accessor decorators get passed the class prototype, the name of the member, and an object descriptor (as used with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)) for that member as arguments.
-The enumerable decorator from earlier, given that it decorates a class method, could be defined as:
+The `@enumerable` decorator from earlier, given that it decorates a class method, could be defined as:

 ```javascript
 function enumerable (target, key, descriptor) {